Moving to Italy During COVID, Timeline & Story

 Sure enough, I ended up with a cold.
 It was Paolo who got the flu.
 He was down for the count with classic, horrid flu symptoms followed by what seemed like a bad cold.

 Finally getting to see the French Riviera made us feel a lot better!
-For three days, we explored the city, devoured ceviche, french bread and white wine at Peixes.
-Found Papà the perfect Salade Niçoise and walked the blue chair lined boardwalk.
+For three days, we explored the city, and devoured ceviche, french bread, and white wine.
+Found Papà the perfect Salade Niçoise and walked the blue chair-lined boardwalk.
 It was bliss.
-Nice, France being just three hours drive from Paolo’s parent’s home was the ultimate reminder of why we wanted to move to Italy.
-Being on vacation, we were aware of the Coronavirus but it seemed like a far off threat in China.
+Nice, France is just three hour drive from Paolo’s parent’s homemade is the ultimate reminder of why we wanted to move to Italy.
+Being on vacation, we were aware of the Coronavirus but it seemed like a far-off threat in China.